AguaClara/aide_draw-DEPRECATED/README.md

 ## Run a Test

 1. Open the template(s) you'd like to parametrize in Fusion from the tests/templates folder within the AIDE add-in folder.
+To do this, you'll need to select 'New Design From File' above the model workspace in the new File drop down, and select the f3d associated with the test you want to perform. be sure to name it to whatever the template name is in the associated JSON.
+For the test_cube test, you should name the document "test_cube" and save it.
+Alternatively, you can input the official "AIDE Tests" Fusion project [here]
 2. If the add-in is properly installed, you should be able to open the AIDE dialog by clicking the aide button next to the add-in button in Fusion 360.
 3. In the dialog box, select the test JSON you'd like to run from the tests/json